jmalauss/PyBer_Analysis/README.md

 1. Target Rural and Suburban cities with a focused recruiting campaign to increase total drivers (while also increasing total rides).
 2. Implement driver rewards programs to increase the total rides per driver in Rural and Suburban cities.
 3. Implement customer rewards initiative through the month of January to increase the average fares in Urban and Suburban city types.
    - Urban and Suburban cities had the lowest fares of the quarter in January.
-Pleasee see below:
+Please see below:

 ![Total Fare by City Type](https://github.com/jmalauss/PyBer_Analysis/blob/main/total_fare_by_city_type.png) ![line plot](https://raw.githubusercontent.com/jmalauss/PyBer_Analysis/main/analysis/PyBer_fare_summary.png)